mikemahoney218/proceduralnames/README.md

 <!-- badges: end -->

-The goal of proceduralnames is to make it easy to quickly generate random names for easy differentiation of objects or observations.
+The goal of proceduralnames is to make it easy to quickly generate unique-enough identifier strings for easy differentiation of objects or observations.

 ## Installation